-There’s no doubt generative AI is taking the world by storm.
+There’s no doubt Gen AI is taking the world by storm.
 There’s tons of buzz and excitement around it, and we discover new and new ways of utilizing it nearly every day.
-More and more businesses are investing in Gen-AI-powered solutions (according to MarketsandMarkets, the market value for generative AI is expected to hit 51.8 billion by 2028), some to use it internally and boost their operations, others to be the first ones to release groundbreaking features and products to the market.
+More and more businesses are investing in generative AI tools.
+According to MarketsandMarkets, the market value for generative artificial intelligence is expected to hit 51.8 billion by 2028.
+Some to use it internally and boost their operations.
+Others to be the first ones to release groundbreaking features and products to the market.

 But as the excitement and scale of investment grow, also many concerns arise.
 The more we learn about this fine new technology, the more we realize it comes with certain downsides and risks that need addressing if we want this tech transformation to actually benefit humanity.

-One of those big worries, along with data privacy, data security, and IP rights, is the matter of bias in generative AI.
-Sadly, although Gen AI has been widely used for barely a few months, there are already numerous examples of highly biased AI-generated outputs.
-And while in the case of data privacy, data security, and IP rights, the solution seems pretty obvious — we “just” need to come up with the right laws and regulations for them — solving the problem of bias doesn’t look obvious at all.
+One of the big worries regarding AI adoption, along with data privacy, data security, and IP rights, is the matter of bias in generative AI systems.
+Sadly, although Gen AI has been widely used for barely a few months, there are already numerous examples of highly biased AI-generated outputs, especially in AI-generated images.
+And while in the case of data privacy, data security, and IP rights, the solution seems pretty obvious — we “just” need to come up with the right laws and regulations for them — solving the problem of AI bias doesn’t look obvious at all.
 And the threat is serious.

-For companies adopting generative AI, biased outputs pose a risk of discrimination and can negatively impact their decision-making processes.
-As we can read in the recent interview for BBC:
+For companies adopting generative AI systems, biased outputs (e.g., harmful and biased content) pose a risk of discrimination and can negatively impact their decision-making processes.
+As we can read in the recent interview for BBC

 “The AI risks are more that people will be discriminated [against], they will not be seen as who they are.
 If it’s a bank using it to decide whether I can get a mortgage or not, or if it’s social services in your municipality, then you want to make sure that you’re not being discriminated [against] because of your gender or your color or your postal code.”